-In the Service and Assessment Plan, the City has established a maximum annual credit for each Lot Type, \$1,778 for 1 acre lots, \$1,673 for 125' lots, \$1,638 for 100' lots, \$1,385 for 80' lots, and \$1,067 for 60' lots.
-Further, the Service and Assessment Plan establishes that, until construction of the Phases #2-6 Specific Improvements begins in Phases #2-6 and assessments are levied therfor, lots in Phases #2-6 will receive only 19.4% of the TIRZ Annual Credit Amount applicable to such lot, equal to \$345 per year for 1 acre lots, \$325 per year for 125' lots, \$318 per year for 100' lots, \$269 per year for 80' lots, and \$207 per year for 60' lots.
+In the Service and Assessment Plan, the City has established a maximum annual credit for each Lot Type in the Residential Tract (\$1,296 for Lot Type 1, \$1,414 for Lot Type 2, \$1,590 for Lot Type 3, \$1,708 for Lot Type 4) and in the General Retail Tract (\$9,645/acre for Lot Type General Retail).
 See "ASSESSMENT PROCEDURES - Assessment Amounts - TIRZ Annual Credit Amount".
-If the application of the TIRZ Annual Credit Amount results in excess TIRZ Revenues available from the TIF Fund, such excess TIRZ Revenues shall be held in a segregated account by the City and shall be used either (i) to prepay a portion of all Assessments on the Assessed Property in a manner determined by the City and the Administrator to be fair and equal, and to redeem bonds pursuant to the extraordinary redemptions provisions of the Indenture, (ii) to optionally redeem the outstanding PID Bonds on a pro rata basis pursuant to the provisions of the Indenture, or (iii) to be applied in future years in an effort to maintain a level Annual Installment schedule.
+After the TIRZ Annual Credit Amount is applied to provide a credit towards a portion of the Annual Installment for the Assessed Property, any excess TIRZ Revenues shall be held in a segregated account by the City and shall be used either (i) to prepay a portion of all Assessments on the Assessed Property in a manner determined by the City and the Administrator to be fair and equitable, and to redeem bonds Pursuant to the extraordinary redemptions provisions of the Indenture, (ii) to optionally redeem the outstanding Bonds pursuant to the provisions of the Indenture, or (iii) to be applied in future years as a credit towards a portion of the Annual Installments in an effort to maintain a level Annual Installment schedule.
 See "DESCRIPTION OF THE BONDS - Redemption Provisions".